-To simplify the presentation of wetland planning targets, wetlands, as defined ecologically based on the National Wetlands Inventory, were classified into three general categories: (1) tidal wetlands, (2) freshwater wetlands, and (3) riverine (or riparian) wetlands.
-Three distinct types of wetland habitat targets were developed: (1) protection of existing wetland habitat, (2) enhancement of existing wetland habitat, and (3) restoration or creation of wetland habitat.
-For the GLAC Region, the total wetland area to be benefited by protection, enhancement, restoration or creation is 12,000 acres.
+To simplify the presentation of aquatic habitat planning targets, aquatic habitats, as defined ecologically based on the National Aquatic habitats Inventory, were classified into three general categories: (1) tidal aquatic habitats, (2) freshwater aquatic habitats, and (3) riverine (or riparian) aquatic habitats.
+Three distinct types of aquatic habitat habitat targets were developed: (1) protection of existing aquatic habitat habitat, (2) enhancement of existing aquatic habitat habitat, and (3) restoration or creation of aquatic habitat habitat.
+For the GLAC Region, the total aquatic habitat area to be benefited by protection, enhancement, restoration or creation is 12,000 acres.